Seeing The Roman Colosseum In Rome

 The Colosseum set a new standard for design, not just for the intricate corridors and staircases which were used.
 But because they were able to get 80,000 Romans in and out of the Colosseum in record time—something which was made possible by the numbers etched above each entrance.
 Each ticket would state an entrance number to use—a design we still use today to help people find their seat section in football matches, concerts and so much more.

 In its prime, the Colosseum was an architectural marvel.
 It had 110 drinking fountains, 2 restaurants a viewing area which accommodated 80,000 spectators and even had a retractable roof which was made out of canvas.
-Operated by navy sailors stationed around the top of the arcade, the retractable roof was moved according to the position of both the sun and wind, to provide shade and, well, old-time air-con.
+Operated by navy sailors stationed around the top of the arcade, the retractable roof was moved according to the position of both the sun and wind, to provide shade.

 The entertainment which happened in the Colosseum, however, was morbid.
 At least by today’s standards.
 It was violent, bloody and for ancient Romans?
 Completely and utterly thrilling.
 It was the ultimate spectacle awed by engineering prowess which advanced a nation.